oscaroregan/portfolio/tow-boogie/index.md

   allowfullscreen>
 </iframe>

-> ⚡ *Note: This video shows initial testing — the system is not running at full power yet.*
+> ⚡ *Note: This video shows initial testing — the system is not running at full power yet.
+The foil setup used Armstrong, HA 880 cm² front wing, and FV 200 cm² rear stabilizer.*

 ---